smlsvnssn/ouml/README.md

 #### .returnIf( function ) → value | Proxy

 Guard clause, lets you exit the call chain early.
 The function receives the current value as argument, and is expected to return a boolean.
 Returns current value on truthy values, otherwise continues call chain.

+#### .try( tryFunction, catchFunction? ) → Proxy

+Error handler, lets you try a function, and run `catchFunction` if it throws. `tryFunction` receives the current value as argument, `catchFunction` receives the current value and the thrown error. `catchFunction` defaults to `v => v`, simply passing the previous value along.

 #### .peek() → Proxy